-Around 125 professions pay over $75k/year.
-Physicians, lawyers, actuaries, nurse practitioners, engineers, managers, and other technical professions can easily break into the six figure range.
+Over 100 professions pay more than $80k/year.
+Physicians, lawyers, actuaries, nurse practitioners, engineers, managers, financiers, and other technical professions can easily break into the six figure range.

 You also have to take into account the costs of education.

 Surgeons and specialist physicians top the list of high-paying professions, but they require 12+ years of postsecondary education and fellowships before they start getting paid big money.
-MBAs and lawyers earn a lot of money too, especially from a top school, but those schools will cost $50k+ in annual tuition for 2-3 years, plus the opportunity cost of missing wages if you attend full-time.
+MBAs and lawyers earn a lot of money too, especially from a top school, but those schools will cost $150k+ for the program, plus the opportunity cost of missing wages if you attend full-time.

 Getting a bachelor’s degree in a technical profession like engineering (or an accelerated 5-year master degree), and then eventually getting a graduate degree or MBA part time on the job is one of the most efficient routes.
 You get to start making money early with less student debt, but can still eventually transition into management or project leadership.

 Do you have a hobby or talent?
 If so, you might be able to do it as a side gig and earn an extra $5k-$50k or more on the side to complement your day job and increase your overall income.